jet/dotnet-templates/equinox-fc/README.md

 - the `LocationEpoch` category represents a span of time, which is guaranteed to have a `CarriedForward` event representing the opening balance, and/or the balance carried forward when the preceding epoch was marked `Closed`
 - the `LocationSeries` category bears the verified active epoch (competing readers/writers read this optimistically on a cached basis; in the event that they're behind, they'll compete to log the successful commencement of a new epoch, which cannot happen before the `CarriedForward` event for the successor epoch has been committed)
+#if minimal
+- **NOTE: in this minimal expansion of the template, the mechanism for carrying forward the balances has been removed in order to enable one to follow the high level flow more directly (the tests have also been removed)**
+#else
 - `Domain.Tests` includes (`FsCheck`) Property-based unit tests, and an integration tests that demonstrates parallel writes (that trigger Optimistic Concurrency Control-based conflict resolution, including against `MemoryStore`)
+#endif

 ## Notes